shivan-s/optom.tools/README.md

 ## E2E Tests

-These tests must be run on a macos machine.
-This is for the screenshots.
+These tests must be run on a MacOS machine.

 ## Resources